haze5959/Study/swift.md

 //클로저 활용
 let arr1 = [1, 3, 6, 2, 7, 9]
 let arr2 = arr1.map { $0 * 2 } // [2, 6, 12, 4, 14, 18]

+func someFunctionThatTakesAClosure(closure: () -> Void) {
+    // function body goes here
+}

+// Here's how you call this function without using a trailing closure: someFunctionThatTakesAClosure(closure: {
+    // closure's body goes here
+})

+// Here's how you call this function with a trailing closure instead: someFunctionThatTakesAClosure() {
+    // trailing closure's body goes here
+}
 ```